mariodavid/mariodavid.github.io/_drafts/testing-of-cuba-applications-part-1.md

 The next granularity step would be an *integration test*.
 In an integration a unit is not tested in isolation anymore, but instead different units are combined together.
 The resulting system of the different units are tested in conjunction.
 Multiple units can be something like multiple spring beans or classes, but it can also mean the database access code in the application server together with a real database.

-In comparison to a unit test, where the dependencies are stubbed out, the real dependent units are used.
+In comparison to a unit test, where the dependencies are stubbed out, for integration tests the real dependent units are used.
 This normally leads to a more "real" test scenario.
-On the other hand it will make a test slower and more brittle, because of more moving parts that are involved.
+On the other hand, it will make a test slower and more brittle, because of more moving parts that are involved.
 Additionally it makes it a bit harder to reason about, because if a test shows that a certain feature does not work, it is harder to break down the problem to the actual unit with the bug.

 <img style="float: right; width:100px; padding: 10px;" src="{{site.url}}/images/testing-of-cuba-applications-part-1/functional-test.png">

-On the other end of the spectrum of the granularity there would be something like a functional test.
-Functional tests (or sometimes called "system tests", "UI tests" or "end-to-end tests") normally differ from the first two options in that it treats the system under test as a black box, meaning that there doesn't need to be information about internal structures of the system in order to setup or execute the test.
+On the other end of the spectrum of granularity there would be something like a functional test.
+Functional tests (sometimes called "system tests", "UI tests" or "end-to-end tests") normally differ from the first two options in that as they treat the system under test as a black box, meaning that there is no need of information about internal structures of the system in order to setup or execute the test.

-Such a test treats a system as it is, meaning that is normally uses the exposed interface to interact with it.
+Such test treats a system as it is, meaning that it normally uses the exposed interface to interact with it.
 This means that a system has to be up and running completely as well as potential dependent systems.
 As the size of the system under test increases, the setup costs as well as the brittleness of the test execution increase as well.
-On the other hand a succeeding functional test gives you much higher level of confidence compared to a unit test.
+On the other hand, a succeeding functional test gives you much higher level of confidence compared to a unit test.

 #### Orthogonal testing dimensions

-Also the granularity dimension for classifying tests is the most relevant, there are some other aspects that don't really fit into this category.
-I'll name a few of them but don't go into further details about it:
+Although the granularity dimension for classifying tests is the most relevant, there are some other aspects that don't really fit into this category.
+I'll name a few of them but will not go into further details about it:

 **Acceptance / behavior tests** differ in the sense that they look at the topic from the users angle.
-Oftentimes, a acceptance tests directly related to a user story in the agile world.
+Oftentimes, acceptance tests are directly related to a user story in the agile world.
 Nevertheless, an acceptance test can be implemented as a functional API test as well as a unit test.

 **Load tests** are an example of tests that target the goals of non-functional requirements. **Security tests** are the same in this sense.
-Oftentimes security tests are just automated to a certain degree, because it requires more creativity of the tester, just like **exploratory functional testing**.
+Oftentimes security tests are only automated to a certain degree, because it requires more creativity of the tester, just like **exploratory functional testing**.

 <img style="float: right; width: 300px; padding: 10px;" src="{{site.url}}/images/testing-of-cuba-applications-part-1/test-pyramid.png">

 #### Testing pyramid

 Getting back to the granularity dimension, something that is very prominent in the testing space is the testing pyramid.
 This analogy is used to express the amount of tests that each category should contain.
-More precisely it expresses a reasonable ratio between the amount of unit / integration / functional tests.
+More precisely, it expresses a reasonable ratio between the amount of unit / integration / functional tests.

-As described above functional tests are generally slower to write & execute, harder to maintain, more brittle but more realistic and meaningful.
+As described above, functional tests are generally slower to write & execute, harder to maintain, more brittle but more realistic and meaningful.
 Unit tests are fast, easy to write and setup but less realistic.

 Therefore a realistic ratio is very advisable.
 More information about the test pyramid and the impact can be found at the [description from Mike Cohn](https://www.mountaingoatsoftware.com/blog/the-forgotten-layer-of-the-test-automation-pyramid) or at the [de facto standard software blog](http://martinfowler.com/bliki/TestPyramid.html).

 #### TDD

 Another topic is the question about when to write a test.
-Test driven development aka TDD is a pretty straight forward technique that shifts the test creation before the actual implementation.
+Test driven development aka TDD is a pretty straightforward technique that shifts the test creation before the actual implementation.
 This way the implementation flows naturally alongside your test cases that will drive the design of the API of the unit.
-Test driven development has it's roots in the early extreme programming days and is already around for about fifteen years.
+Test driven development has its roots in the early extreme programming days and is already around for about fifteen years.

-I won't go into much more detail on this topic as this is a complete blog post on itself.
-Also there is much information already out there about this topic.
+I won't go into much more detail on this topic, as this is a complete blog post on itself.
+Also there is a lot of information already out there about this topic.
 As a starting point you can look at "the" [TDD book](https://www.amazon.com/Test-Driven-Development-Kent-Beck/dp/0321146530) by the inventor himself.
-But as always TDD is not a silver bullet.
+But as always, TDD is not a silver bullet.
 There are some negative thoughts on it in the community as well lately like the famous ["TDD is dead"](http://david.heinemeierhansson.com/2014/tdd-is-dead-long-live-testing.html) article by the Rails creator DHH.

 Let's leave this pretty general and theoretical topic for now and have a look at some basic examples to get into this testing thing a little bit more...

 ## How to do unit testing

 So let's have a look on how to do unit testing in general.
 As I said before, the point of a unit test is to test a particular unit (let's assume a class) in isolation.
 The reason is, that we want to control the external world of this object in order to check certain behavior with eliminating the possibility that any other external situation of the environment is causing the expected result or interferes with our unit under test.
-This allows us, just like in a lot of other science experiments, "proove" a certain behavior of our code.
+This allows us, just like in a lot of other science experiments, to "proove" a certain behavior of our code.

-Here's the basic example that we will use for now (actually it is form [my original groovy blog post](https://www.road-to-cuba-and-beyond.com/groovify-cuba-app-integrate-with-cuba/)).
+Here's the basic example that we will use for now (actually it is from [my original groovy blog post](https://www.road-to-cuba-and-beyond.com/groovify-cuba-app-integrate-with-cuba/)).

 {% highlight groovy %}